ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

  - -> data about the same station will be stored at the same index for all threads' data-arrays
  - -> names will also be stored at that same index upon first encounter, and is common to all threads
  - no locking needs to occur when the key is already found, since there is no multiple-write occurring
- - the data-arrays are pre-allocated, and a atomic-counter will be incremented to know where the next element will be stored.
+ - the data-arrays are pre-allocated, and an atomic-counter will be incremented to know where the next element will be stored.

 Thinking again, this is likely similar to the approach mentioned by @synopse in one of his comments.